 Manning Park Resort

-Located in the provincial park of the same name, this ski area has gone through it’s ups and downs having to close down in 2013 due to $4.2 million in debt.
-Luckily, the local RV resort purchased the ski area and it was back in full operation as of the 2015-16 season.
+Located in the provincial park of the same name, this ski area has come into a golden age since the local RV resort purchased the ski area back in 2013.
+Over the past few years, they’ve invested time and effort including such infrastructure enhancements as a new alpine guest services building and thirteen new cabins alongside the existing 24 chalets.
+The cherry on top though is the brand new quad chair, named the Bear Chair, which replaced their iconic Orange Chairlift.
 Enveloped by the scenic Cascade Range mountains, expect jaw dropping alpine vistas.
-Besides the ski area, there is a LOT of backcountry skiing options available around this jewel of Canada.
+Besides the ski area, there’s over 64 km of cross-country ski trails, an assortment of snowhoe trails, snow tubing, a rink to skate on, and a LOT of backcountry skiing options available around this jewel of Canada.
 Definitely worth a visit.

 Facts: